euonymos/CIPs/CIP-?/README.md

 [Montgomery multiplication](https://en.wikipedia.org/wiki/Montgomery_modular_multiplication)
 seems to be a viable alternative for such and similar use cases when there is a need to multiply many scalars in one go since it's known to be much faster.
-We did preliminary benchmarks for multiplication of binomials to compare an optimized `blst` implementation of Montgomery multiplication (the library which is already used in Plutus) with naive implementation.
+We did preliminary benchmarks for the multiplication of binomials to compare an optimized `blst` implementation of Montgomery multiplication (the library, which is already used in Plutus) with naive implementation.
-We used Rust bindings for `blst` and native `num-bigint` library.
+We used Rust bindings for `blst` and the native `num-bigint` library.
-The underlying bindings are the same as used in `cardano-base` for `bslt`, so we can expect similar behavior for the Haskell stack.
+The underlying bindings are the same as those used in `cardano-base` for `bslt`, so we can expect similar behavior for the Haskell stack.
 Each benchmark was executed 1000 times on Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz.
 Values show average time and standard deviation.